npahucki/linear-importer/README.md

 ### Assignee / Smart User Mapping

-- Users are automatically mapped between Pivotal and Linear using Levenshtein Distance matching
+- Users are automatically mapped between Pivotal and Linear using Levenshtein Distance matching *Multiple Owners Handling:*
+  - When a Pivotal Story has multiple owners:
+    - Only the first owner will be assigned in Linear (sorted alphabetically)
+    - Other owners will be added as subscribers to the issue
+  - When a Pivotal Story has no owner:
+    - The story creator becomes the assignee
+    - This maintains contextual ownership rather than defaulting to the import user
 - Options for handling user mapping:
   - Auto-generated on first import (can be regenerated if needed)
   - Manual mapping for specific users